sniptt-official/ots/README.md

 <p align="center">Use to securely share API Keys, Signing secrets, Passwords, etc. with 3rd parties or with your team</p>

-<p align="center">Secrets are descructed 💥 once viewed, or after specified expiry</p>
+<p align="center">Secrets are destructed 💥 once viewed, or after specified expiry</p>

 ***